-To drop or add a class, students must obtain a drop-add card from the Office of the Registrar and get their advisor's signature and the instructor's signature on the form.
-Classes may not be added after the first five days of class except with permission of the instructor.
-[FS 99/00 #19]
+To drop or add a class after the first five days of class, students must obtain a drop-add card from the Office of the Registrar and get their advisor's signature and the instructor's signature on the form.
+Classes may not be added after the first five days of class except with permission of the instructor and advisor.